The Parting Glass

 Saratoga Springs, NY 12866

-Please arrive no later than 6:30pm if you plan to order drinks or food prior to the talk.
-The talk will begin promptly at 7pm.
+Please plan to arrive no later than 6:00pm if you plan on ordering drinks or food.
+The talk will begin promptly at 6:30pm.

 Science on Tap is a monthly opportunity for conversation, debate and interaction among scientists and the public while enjoying a fresh pint (available for purchase) at a local pub or brewery.

 On May 28th, please join Dr. Brad Lister, from the Department of Biological Sciences at Rensselaer Polytechnic Institute, as he address an issue of central importance to the future of our planet: the global collapse of insect populations.
 We will first travel to the Luquillo rainforest in Puerto Rico and discuss the results of ongoing research on the forest ecosystem that Dr. Lister began in 1976, presenting evidence that shows a rapid decline in insect populations in the forest over the past 40 years which precipitated a simultaneous decline in forest insectivores.
 Dr. Lister will discuss the implications of these results for rainforests and other ecosystems from the arctic to the equator.

 As always, Science on Tap is free and open to the public.
 21 and under are welcome, and seating is first come first serve.